tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-2-dmn-and-tpn.md

 ---
-title: "Understanding the brain's DMN and TPN modes unlocks understanding of focus and attention"
+title: "Focus and attention in the context of the brain's DMN and TPN modes"
 permalink: /blog/dmn-and-tpn-brain/
 categories:
 - technical-writing